Notes on Milnor-Witt K-theory: A detour on Chow-Witt groups of Dedekind schemes

 \end{thm} Note that a splitting is easy to get: considering the valuation $v=\deg$ on $k(t)$, the specialization map $s_v^t$ (\Cref{df:specialization}) gives a splitting.
 More generally, any valuation $v$ on $k(t)$ trivial on $k$ with uniformizing parameter $\pi$ will give a splitting $s_v^\pi$.

 The proof of this proposition uses the same trick as in Milnor's proof, and argue inductively on the degree in $t$.
-The principle is to filter $\KMW*(k(t))$ by the subring $L_d$ generated by $\eta$ and symbols of the form $[P(t)]$ where $P(t)$ is a polynomial of degree less than $t$.
+The idea is to filter $\KMW*(k(t))$ by the subring $L_d$ generated by $\eta$ and symbols of the form $[P(t)]$ where $P(t)$ is a polynomial of degree less or equal to $d$.
 We can then argue inductively on the $\ZZ$-graded $\KMW *(k)$-rings $L_d$ using an explicit presentation of the $\ZZ$-graded $\KMW *(k)$-module $L_d/L_{d-1}$.

 As an example, the reader is encouraged to work out for himself the case of $L_1$.
 The hint is to use the (obvious!) exact sequence: